zdravoj/loader-dispatch/README.md

 (ex.
 A loader cannot be assigned to doors 2 and 4 without also being assigned to door 3).

 ## Limitations
-Loader Dispatch is primitive in its current state, and unable to account for many variables, including:
+Loader Dispatch is primitive in its current state and is unable to account for many variables, including:
 - The possibility of assigning more than one loader to a door
 - The possibility of assigning loaders to non-adjacent doors
 - Excluding doors from assignment (such as doors with 0 FPH)